|Major Groups > Boletes > Xerocomus subtomentosus|

 Spore Print: Olive to olive brown.

-Microscopic Features: Spores 10–14 x 3.5–5 µm; fusiform; smooth; yellow in KOH.
-Hymenial cystidia inconspicuous; to 40 x 10 µm; lageniform; hyaline; thin-walled; smooth.
+Microscopic Features: Spores 10–14 x 3.5–5 µm; boletoid-fusiform; smooth; dull yellow in KOH.
+Hymenial cystidia inconspicuous; 25–40 x 5–10 µm; lageniform or fusiform; smooth; thin-walled; smooth; hyaline.
 Pileipellis a collapsing trichoderm; golden in KOH; elements 5–12.5 µm wide, smooth; terminal cells cylindric with rounded apices.

 This site contains no information about the edibility or toxicity of mushrooms.